 - Phase 1 (2017) - design online database of ancient athletes and performers

-- Phase 2 (planned) - integration of spatial searches and interface allowing for user input
+- Phase 3 (2019-2023) - expansion with additional festival data; integration of spatial searches and interface allowing for user input

 Follow our progress on our blog.

 Infrastructure: the Connected Contests database is hosted by the web hosting service of the Center for Information Technology, University of Groningen, The Netherlands.
 We use a MariaDB RDBMS, which is automatically backed up daily.